What are you trying to do with the human brain cells you are working with?

 How have you been able to study living human brain cells?

 Using a complicated set of techniques involving many different collaborators.
-Firstly, we took blood cells from fourteen Alzheimer's patients from the Deep and Frequent Phenotyping (DFP) study pilot cohort and turned those cells into pluripotent stem cells in a dish.
-This process, established by Shinya Yamanaka from Kyoto, Japan, is called 'reprogramming' and it won the Nobel Prize in 2012.
+Firstly, we took blood cells from 14 Alzheimer's patients from the Deep and Frequent Phenotyping (DFP) study pilot cohort and turned those cells into pluripotent stem cells in a dish.
+Pluripotent stem cells are 'embryonic' stem cells that can be developed into any type of cell in the body.
+This process of creating pluripotent stem cells, established by Shinya Yamanaka from Kyoto, Japan, is called 'reprogramming', and it won the Nobel Prize in 2012.
 We then guide these cells with a carefully designed protocol over 80 days so that they become brain cells.

 We are currently at the stage of setting up these experiments.
-Obviously, COVID19 does affect our work, however, as soon as we can, we will start the derivation of brain cells for all fourteen patients in parallel for various experiments in three collaborating labs in Oxford.
+Obviously, COVID-19 does affect our work – however, as soon as we can, we will start the derivation of brain cells for all 14 patients in parallel for various experiments in three collaborating labs in Oxford.